confusedcatgirl/Bloogle/README.md

 3. Unzip it into the "mariadb" folder, so that the bin folder is in the folder directly.
 4. Download Nginx from <https://nginx.org/en/download.html>
    Select ``nginx/Windows-x.y.z`` under the "Mainline Version" tag.
+5. Unzip it into the nginx folder so that the exe appears at the root.

 ### Automatic